Open Air Film Retrospective: 'Individual Responsibility 1933 to 1945' (in German language)

 23.08.2017, 20:00 - 26.08.2017, 23:00 Uhr

-From 23 to 26 August 2017, films exploring the topic of ‘Individual Responsibility 1933 to 1945’ will be screened at 8pm outside the Visitor Centre at the Mauthausen Memorial.
+From 23 to 26 August 2017, films exploring the topic of 'Individual Responsibility 1933 to 1945' were screened at 08:00 pm outside the Visitor Centre at the Mauthausen Memorial.

 In times of intense commemoration of the National Socialist period and renewed discussions around individual guilt and collective responsibility, it becomes more necessary than ever to remind ourselves of the events of the years 1933 to 1938.
 What was the role played by nationalism, racism and the rejection of anything culturally different during these years?
 Why was it so easy for right-wing extremists and anti-Semites to gain mass appeal?
 How did people in our society view individual responsibility?
 And how did people act in 1945 when decisions about life and death were placed in their hands?